XanderMorales/Server-Backup-Script/README.md

 # server-backup-script
-Backup Scripte using two server - source to destination
+Backup Script using two server - source to destination

 This is a script using rsync.